vitroid/Vitrite/README.md

 It indicates that

+0. (@FSEP is a field separator and has no meaning here.)
 1. @RSET is a format descriptor.
 2. There are 6 rings in the input file.
 3. There is one polyhedron consisting of 6 rings whose IDs are {0,1,2,3,4,5}.